 Mass.
 General Laws chapter 71, section 97 (as amended by St. 2016, c.52, s.15) provides that, subject to appropriation, each city, town, regional school district, charter school and vocational school is required to use a verbal screening tool to screen students for substance use disorders.
 Funds have been appropriated to the Department of Public Health (DPH) to support school districts in implementing the law, including related training.
 Beginning in the current school year, districts are expected to:

-The guidance memo includes more details.
-Other online resources include Screening, Brief Intervention, and Referral for Treatment in Schools (SBIRT), which has information about training in the CRAFFT-II verbal substance use screening tool prescribed by DPH.
-School districts may choose to use an approach other than the CRAFFT-II by submitting to DESE an alternative substance use prevention program form signed by the superintendent or charter school leader and including a description of the chosen alternative program.
+The Massachusetts Department of Public Health (MDPH) has changed its recommended screening tool from the CRAFFT 2.1 to the CRAFFT +N in order to include important questions on vaping and nicotine use.
+All screening materials can be found on the Boston University SHIELD website, including SBIRT in Schools Resource Toolkit .
+All staff members conducting the SBIRT screening must take two updated required MDPH SBIRT courses.
+School districts may choose to use an approach other than the CRAFFT+N by submitting to DESE an alternative substance use prevention program form signed by the superintendent or charter school leader and including a description of the chosen alternative program.
 For more information, please contact firstname.lastname@example.org or 781-338-6309.